Staff & Volunteers

 Tamzin Greggs

-Learning Guide and Nature Specialist
+Learning Guide and Marketing Support

-Tamzin is a dedicated Forest School Leader and Nature Practitioner, bringing over 12 years of expertise in forest school, outdoor learning, and child development.
+Tamzin is a dedicated Forest School Leader and Nature Practitioner, bringing over 14 years of expertise in forest school, outdoor learning, and child development.
 A passionate advocate for nature-based education, she has worked with children from preschool to early teens, guiding them to build confidence, curiosity, and a profound connection with the natural world.
 She holds a qualification in Nature Connectedness from the University of Derby, further enriching her approach to fostering meaningful outdoor experiences.

 Tamzin has been involved with Huckleberries since its beginning.
 As a Learning Guide, she supports children in their self-directed, nature-based learning journeys, helping to create safe, nurturing spaces where they can explore their interests and reconnect with themselves, each other, and the natural world.